 If you’re a java lover who purchases coffee in bags rather than metal cans, you’ve likely wondered, “Can I recycle coffee bags?” at some point.
 As is the case for so many packaging items, the answer is, “Maybe, but probably not curbside.”

-Non-recycling discards often include coffee bags.
+Unfortunately, non-recycling discards often include coffee bags.

 Probably Not Curbside